svin24/svin24.github.io/content/blog/A-new-systems-language.md

 - A simpler, context-free, expression-oriented syntax
 - A standard library free of the constraints of POSIX or the C standard

+Our language currently supports Linux on x86_64 or aarch64, and we plan on expanding this to the BSDs, Haiku, and Plan 9; as well as i686, riscv64 and riscv32, and ppc64 before the release.

 I plan to continue keeping the other details a secret until the release &mdash;
 we want the first release to be a complete, stable, production-ready programming language with all of the trimmings.
 The first time most people will hear about